NathanDuPont/ChessEngine/docs/README.md

 ./make.bat html
 ```

-From here, the website can be loaded by opening the `index.html` page in a web browser, which is located within the `docs/build/html` directory
+From here, the website can be loaded by opening the `index.html` page in a web browser, which is located within the `docs/build/html` directory.

 ## Contributing Guidelines